Mohamed Salah and Sadio Mane offer their best whether fasting or not - Liverpool boss Jurgen Klopp | Goal.com

 The African stars have been included in Liverpool’s 23-man squad for the final encounter and could play a part at the Wanda Metropolitano on Saturday.

-As devout Muslims, Mane and Salah have been observing Ramadan even in training sessions and Klopp believes that it will not affect their performance against Spurs as they aim for a sixth Uefa Champions League trophy.
+As devout Muslims, Mane and Salah have been observing Ramadan and Klopp believes that it will not affect their performance against Spurs as they aim for a sixth Uefa Champions League trophy.

 “There is no problem with the fast of my players, I respect their religion, they were always wonderful and they offered the best whether they were fasting or not,” Klopp was quoted by Egypt Independent.